suffermuffin/SQL-Engine/README.md

 ## Purpose

-It's a tiny little modern projects that lets you prototype your databases locally with great flexability.
+It's a tiny little modern project that lets you prototype your databases locally with great flexability.
 Also, it can be used in small production apps like chat bots to store data, but **beware!
 Security might be flowed, proof query execution beforehand.** In other cases, sure, use it as you like.

 ## Installation